veracity/Veracity-Identity-and-Services-Api/README.md

 #### Data protection

 Access and refresh tokens are to regarded as confidential information and must be protected in rest.
 Veracity.Common.Authentication does support protection of access/refresh tokens through the IDataProtector interface.
-If you do token chaching through SQL or Redis tokens needs to be encrupted in a way that all servers in the application cluster can read/write to the cache, and to acheive this you need to shave the key securely between the instances.
+If you do token chaching through SQL or Redis tokens needs to be encrypted in a way that all servers in the application cluster can read/write to the cache, and to acheive this you need to shave the key securely between the instances.

 Key Vault sample:
 ```CS